 Only two letters separate the word “shareholder” from “stakeholder”, but those two small letters have a big impact.
-While they are often used interchangeably, the truth is there’s a big difference between shareholder and stakeholder.
-This article will explore those differences and break down shareholder vs. stakeholder theory once and for all.
+While they are often used interchangeably, the truth is there’s a big difference between shareholders and stakeholders.

 - Owners